sjanhunen/dokimazo/papers/in-his-name-notes.md

 - Trust - like a link between purpose and obedience
 - Obedience - the wise builder building according to God's Will

+Highlight one of Christ's purposes as being Prophet/Judge of Israel.

 You can't mix up the order here!